Yrahcaz7/The-Septenary-Forest/docs/tutorials/making-a-mod.md

 Reload the page, and the upgrade will appear, fully formed!
 But it won't have any effect when you buy it!
 To implement a boost, we need to go to the place where it is calculated.
 In this case, point gain is calculated in `getPointGen()` in mod.js, so let's head over there.
 Remove all the point boosts that are already there if you removed those layers.

-It's time to explain Decimals.
-Decimals are a special way of handling numbers over the normal Javascript limit.
+It's time to explain `Decimal`s. `Decimal`s are a special way of handling numbers over the normal Javascript limit.
 They are handled in a very different way.
-To perform any operations, instead of doing x = x + y, you have to do x = x.add(y). x has to be a Decimal, but y can be either a Decimal or Number (regular javascript number).
+To perform any operations, instead of doing x = x + y, you have to do x = x.add(y). x has to be a `Decimal`, but y can be either a `Decimal` or number (regular javascript number).
 A more detailed description is in [!general-info.md](/docs/!general-info.md)

 With that knowledge in hand, what we need to do is check if the player has the upgrade, and then boost point gain if so.
 We can do that by inserting this line between gain being defined and returned: